TomaszWoloszyn983/swap-puzzle-game/readme.md

-  * **Start New Game/Quit Game** Clicking this button is causing that the tiles are arranged in the random order, the Turns counter is set to zero and the game starts.
+  * **Start New Game/Quit Game** Clicking this button will result with arranging the tiles in random order, the Turns counter is set to zero and the game starts.
 Thanks to the use of toggle button function the Start New Game button changes its functionality to Quit Game and allows to quit current game and put the pieces into the starting position.

 ![Start image](documentation/images/start_quit_1.jpg)
 ![Start image](documentation/images/start_quit_2.jpg)

-  * **Turns counter** Turns Counter display how many movements the player has to make to complete the puzzles.
-The number increase everytime we make a correct swap.
+  * **Turns counter** Turns Counter display how many movements have been made so far.
+The number increases everytime we make a swap.

 - **Side bars**
   * **Greeting bar** Displays greeting and brief introduction to the game and its rules.
   * **Best Results** List of the best results that were achived by players.
 It is sorted and displayed in ascending order.
-The data from the list are stores in the Local Storage and they as restored after each entry to the game.
+The data from the list are stored in the Local Storage and they as restored after each entry to the game.

 - **Footer** Contains information about Copyrights.

 ## Future Features
   - Keyboard control function.
-So the game would be able to control with keyboard arrow keys.
+Keyboard arrow keys to be used to swap the tiles.
   - Adding your own images to the board that could be split into tiles and used in the game.
   - Mobile devices compatibility.
 At the moment the game is not working on devices used touch screens.
 Our future feature would be to implement such a functionality.
   - Add confirm popup box to make sure that the player really wants to quit the current game.
+  - Improve the vertical positioning of the game.

 ## Technologies used:
   - Javascript - High-level programming language.
   - HTML5 - Markup language used to make webpages.
   - CSS3 - A language used to style HTML and XHTML documents presentations in web development.
   - Gitpod - Online integrated development environment.
-  - GitHub - Version control service used for storing and sharing projects.
+  - GitHub - Version control service used for storing and sharing development projects.
   - Drag and Drop - Functionality that allows to select a virtual object by "grapping" it and "dragging" it to a different location or onto another virtual object
+  - Local Storage - Used for storing data such as the game results in the browsers memory.

 ## Testing